 The Huskies' quarterback that season was a guy NFL fans are long familiar with, Dan Orlovsky, who did in fact lead Connecticut to its first bowl game that season (the Motor City Bowl against Toledo).
 Edsall, the Huskies' coach since 1999, endured two losing seasons before sharing a Big East title with West Virginia in 2007 and producing two eight-win seasons after that.
 Edsall has long been respected throughout the profession (and has turned down numerous overtures over the years), but his team remained largely under the radar.

-The turning point may have come late last year, when the Huskies went to South Bend and knocked off Notre Dame -- their first victory since the stunning murder of cornerback Jasper Howard -- after which Edsall gave a
+The turning point may have come late last year, when the Huskies went to South Bend and knocked off Notre Dame -- their first victory since the stunning murder of cornerback Jasper Howard -- after which Edsall gave a heart-wrenching postgame interview to NBC.

 The 2010 season did not begin well, with losses to Michigan, Temple, Rutgers and Louisville.
 But behind Jordan Todman, the nation's No. 2 rusher, and playmaking linebacker Lawrence Wilson (who had a 55-yard interception return for a touchdown Saturday night against USF), the Huskies won their last five games, capping that stretch with Dave Teggart's game-winning 52-yard field goal to clinch the BCS spot.